 5. MODERN CARS ARE BUILT TO LAST TO 150K: Never dismiss a car with mileage over 100,000.
 Modern cars are designed to last to 150,000 miles and should last this long if well maintained and serviced regularly, and this number could well be doubled if the car has been particularly valued by its owner.
 Remember that just because a car has had lots of money spent on it, doesn’t necessarily mean that things keep going wrong.
 It could mean that it was cherished and well looked after.

 Not only is mileage important when it comes to purchasing a car, but it’s also important when it comes to selling your car.
-It’s a helpful metric to think about so do consider it carefully and explore whether it’s worth selling your car on or selling it for scrap.
+Looking at the mileage when selling your car is a helpful metric to think about so do consider it carefully and explore whether it’s worth selling your car on or selling it for scrap.

 All in all, if you are looking for a real gem of a car and you’re prepared to spend a bit of time researching, high mileage cars may well be the right option for you!